Sageworks

-Sageworks is a private financial information company headquartered in Raleigh, North Carolina.
+Sageworks was a private financial information company headquartered in Raleigh, North Carolina.
 Founded in 1998, Sageworks provides financial analysis and risk management software, in addition to creating products for commercial lenders.
 It collects financial information on the private sector by aggregating data from large accounting firms.
 The company also publishes "private company indicator" reports, which analyze activity and profitability in certain market segments.
 The firm is a private business key executives include co-founder and chairman Brian Hamilton and CEO Scott Ogle.

 History

 Sageworks was founded in Raleigh, North Carolina in 1998 by serial entrepreneur Brian Hamilton and computer programmer Sarah Tourville.
 The two met while Hamilton was teaching at Duke University Continuing Studies in the early 1990s.
 Tourville, one of Hamilton's students, said she could program a financial analysis system after Hamilton said that no one has come up with a way to automate certain analyses.
 In the late 1990s Hamilton and Tourville spent two years developing software for what was to be known as Sageworks' Financial Information into Narrative Data (FIND), the technology behind its ProfitCents product.
 Initially the firm struggled to properly market its tools in the early 2000s.
 CitiBank and Intuit were both early adopters.

 Sageworks has collected financial data since financial statement year 2001.
 By 2014, it included 2001-2011 data from nearly 240,000 private firms, including three or more consecutive years of financial data for each of 99,040.
 It provides financial performance data on private companies based on their income statements and balance sheets.
 The data is provided by large accounting firms that work with private companies, then anonymized by labeling each company with a unique identifier number.
 Commercial users are given access to aggregated data by industry and region and not the financials of individual companies.
 Its data tends to comprise figures from large private firms; as of 2014, it contained data on almost 240,000 private companies.
 This compares to Sageworks' multi-year data from 2001 to 2011 of 4,360 public U.S. firms.Commercial users are given access to aggregated data by industry and region and not the financials of individual companies.
 Its data tends to comprise figures from large private firms; as of 2014, it contained data on almost 240,000 private companies.

 In January 2004, the company announced a deal to license to LexisNexis its ProfitCents public product, which turns U.S. Securities and Exchange Commission data from public companies into plain-English text reports.

 In 2013, Scott Ogle became chief executive officer.